lucpod/ticketless/lessons/02-setting-up-dynamodb/README.md

 In this command the option `attribute-definitions` allows us to specify the name and the type of the attributes we will use as keys with the `key-schema` option.
 In this case we are defining the `slug` field as *string* (type `S` in DynamoDB) to be a simple *partition key*.
 We don't need to use a sort key in this case.

-The option `provisioned-throughput` is a slightly more complex one and you don't really need to understand it until you start to be concerned about scaling your database throughtput.
-In brief, it allows to allocate the necessary resources for your throughtput needs and guarantee consistency.
+The option `provisioned-throughput` is a slightly more complex one and you don't really need to understand it until you start to be concerned about scaling your database throughput.
+In brief, it allows to allocate the necessary resources for your throughput needs and guarantee consistency.
 If you are interested in knowing more you can consult the [official documentation](provisioned-throughput) about this topic.

 If the previous command was executed successfully you should see an output like the following: